TheBrookhavenGroup/binocularslive/server_files/README.md

 ## Redis

 This was installed earlier when Ubuntu packages were installed.
 There shouldn't  be anything else to do.
+You may have to add user ubuntu to the redis group in /etc/group.

 ## Celery
 systemd files for celery